Kanazawa Sightseeing Tourist Attractions. 8 Royal Tourist Attractions You Must Visit at Least Once

-Kanazawa, the castle town of Kaga Hyakumangoku (one hundred million stone), offers a variety of sightseeing spots where you can experience both the atmosphere of the ancient capital and art.
-The tour buses make it easy to visit all of these spots, which is also attractive.
+Kanazawa, the castle town of Kaga Hyakumangoku (one hundred million stone), has a variety of sightseeing spots where you can experience the atmosphere of the ancient capital and its art.
+It is also attractive that you can easily visit each spot by using a sightseeing bus.

-Here is a guide to the three teahouse streets that retain the atmosphere of the Edo and Meiji periods, the feudal lord's garden loved by successive feudal lords, and the Museum of Contemporary Art, all of which are must-see destinations when you visit Kanazawa.
+Here is a guide to the three teahouses that retain the atmosphere of the Edo and Meiji periods, the daimyo's garden loved by successive feudal lords, and the Museum of Contemporary Art, all of which are must-see spots when you visit Kanazawa.

 Art in a park-like museum